Introduction

 ::// var value: valueType := x->get() ;_|.

-is a true-function
+get is a true-function

-is 'false' version of get
+get_default is 'false' version of get function

 Function length

-, which simply means lenght of termx
+x->lengthreturns term of typeuint, which simply means lenght of termx

 Function empty